 Reviewing children’s food allergies

-If you believe your child may have outgrown their food allergy, you are advised to seek medical advice on this.
+As children can outgrow their allergy, it is important to have regular follow-up appointments with your allergy specialist.
+If you believe your child may have outgrown their food allergy and have no appointment with an allergy specialist, you are advised to seek medical advice on this.
 Your GP can refer you to an allergy clinic, where an oral challenge may be given to verify whether the allergy has been outgrown.
 Such challenge testing involves the patient eating small amounts of the culprit food, gradually building up the quantity until it can be shown that the patient is not allergic.
-This must be strictly controlled at an allergy clinic.
+This must be strictly controlled at an allergy clinic and should not be tried at home.

 If the test is negative, your child is no longer allergic.
 There is a very strong chance that the allergy will not recur, although this does happen in a very small minority of cases.
 If your child has been carrying adrenaline, the question of whether they should play safe and still carry adrenaline must be discussed with the doctor overseeing the challenge.
 Some doctors advise that injectors should continue to be carried for a further limited period.

-This article has been peer reviewed by Dr Trevor Brown, Consultant Paediatric Allergist, Ulster Hospital, Belfast.
+This article has been peer reviewed by Dr. Rosan Meyer, Paediatric Research Dietitian, Imperial College, London.

 All the information we produce is evidence based or follows expert opinion and is checked by our Clinical and research reviewers.
 If you wish to know the sources we used in producing any of our information products, please let us know, and we will gladly supply details.